dreamhead/moco/moco-doc/apis.md

 **@Since 0.12.0**
-`json` will return a resource from next release
+`json` will return a resource from 1.3.0.

 ```java
 server.request(by(json(text("{\"foo\":\"bar\"}")))).response("foo");